Musculoskeletal health in the workplace

 The cost of poor musculoskeletal health

-• musculoskeletal problems (including back pain, neck pain and upper limb problems) is a leading cause of sickness absence in the UK, second only to minor illnesses (ONS, 2019)
+- musculoskeletal problems (including back pain, neck pain and upper limb problems) is a leading cause of sickness absence in the UK (only behind 'minor illnesses' and 'other illnesses' including COVID-19) (ONS, 2023).

-Although poor MSK health can affect all industries and business sectors, the industries that showed higher than average rates of MSK disorders included: agriculture, forestry and fishing, construction and human health and social work activities (HSE, 2020).
+Although poor MSK health can affect all industries and business sectors, the industries that showed higher than average rates of MSK disorders included: administrative and support services, construction and human health and social work activities (HSE, 2023).

 MSK problems can represent a substantial cost to your business through: